DanielGittx/Sentiment-Analysis-App/README.md

-# Safaricom_social_tracker_app
+# Safaricom_social_tracker_application
 Socio-Tracker

 This is an application that uses machine-learning to monitor people's attitude in social media (twitter) towards a product or topic in debate as positive or negative.
-Once logged in, users are provided with an interface to enter a "key word" or "search topic".
-The "key word" or "key topic" is searched through twitter(dev.twitter) and then processed by the backend code.
-The results are then rendered in a graph.

 SOFTWARE ARCHITECTURAL CONSIDERATIONS:-